Weight Loss Consultant | Camberley | Bagshot | Chobham2024-10-08T14:40:03+01:00

 How My Own Experience Has Shaped My Work

 For me, moderation is key, and I think most of us feel better when we’re doing things in balance.
 Many people who approach me for help have a history of trying different restrictive diets, often due to an impatience to lose weight and to get quick results.
 Being hungry or not allowing yourself foods you love can be miserable though, and if you don’t provide your body with the calories it needs it will go into ‘starvation mode’, shifting you more into fat-storage mode rather than fat-burning mode, not just short-term, but potentially long-term.
 I help clients to escape the dieting rut and put them on a path to long-term behaviour change instead.
 Because I didn’t keep following specific diet plans I learned to think for myself, to choose the foods that were right for me and to establish how much food my body needed, rather than being told by someone else how many grams of something to eat.
-Finding my own solution to my weight issue has helped me to become self-reliant and to avoid getting caught up in a never-ending yo-yo dieting trap.
+Finding my own solution to my weight issue helped me to become self-reliant and to avoid getting caught up in a never-ending yo-yo dieting trap.
 Clients tell me that they feel inspired when I say I’ve kept off my weight for over twenty years.

 Ditching the Dieting Mindset- And Keeping Off The Weight For Good